jordgubben/shy-type/README.md

 ## Example

-Checkers take the value to check as theor first (and only obligatory) argument.
+Checkers take the value to check as the first (and only obligatory) argument.
 ```js
 // Passing check
 type.bool(true)